noamrubin22/recunited-one-pager/README.md

 ## Goal

-Created this for marketing purposes and to experiment with the three.js library
+Created this for marketing purposes and to experiment with the three.js library.
+Deployed on vite.